WHAT IS A HEALTHY RELATIONSHIP?

 One of the most powerful ways to change someone’s behaviour is through their own friendship groups.

-By starting a convo with a mate when you see them act out of line, you can make a real difference.
+By starting a conversation with a mate when you see them acting out of line, you can make a real difference.

 You don’t always have to directly challenge them if it’s not the right time, you can also get help from others or distract them to stop the situation before it really starts.